Mac Mail Setup

 or

-- If prompted, provide the settings for Outgoing Mail Security, and then click Continue.
+- If prompted, provide Outgoing Mail Security settings, then click Continue.

 Removing an Email Account

-Exchange, IMAP, and MobileMe accounts store their mailboxes and messages on the server; deleting these account types in Mail will not permanently delete messages from the server.
-However, if you are not completely certain that your account is one of those types, be sure to copy the mailboxes and messages you want to keep into an On My Mailbox, or save individual messages manually by selecting them and choosing Save As from the File menu.
+Exchange, IMAP, and MobileMe accounts keep their mailboxes and messages stored on the server.
+So deleting these accounts in Mail will not remove the messages permanently from the server.
+However, if you're unsure whether your account falls into one of these categories, it's a good idea to copy the mailboxes and messages you want to retain into an On My Mac mailbox or manually save individual messages by selecting them and using the Save As option in the File menu.

 - Apple's Basic Troubleshooting Guide